MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-supported-crossplat-os.md

 ## Universal Linux (RPM package)

-Oracle Linux 7, 8 are supported.
+CentOS 7, Oracle Linux 7, 8, SLES 15 and openSUSE Leap 15 are supported.

 Oracle Linux 8 is supported from 2019 UR3 and later in XPlat agent under Universal Linux (RPM package).
 To install the agent on servers, see [Install the agent on RPM based Universal Linux Servers](manage-install-crossplat-agent-cmdline.md#to-install-the-agent-on-rpm-based-universal-linux-servers-oracle-and-centos).